guieiras/material-home-page/README.md

 ## 🚀 Quick start

-1.  **Create an account and a space on Contentful.**

-  Create a free account on [Contentful Get started](https://www.contentful.com/get-started/), and get an API token
+1.  **Contentful setup**

+    1. Create a free account on [Contentful Get started](https://www.contentful.com/get-started/).
+When filling the `Company` field, put in your name, because this field will be used to name your Organization.
+Organizations are un-deletable, but you can always create a new one.
+    2. Create a Space.
+You can follow the initial tutorial or skip it and create a Space manually.
+    3. Get an API token (`https://app.contentful.com/spaces/[YOUR SPACE ID]/api/keys`).
+You can use the example key or create a new one.

 2.  **Configure your environment.**